Dimecoin (DIME) Price Tops $0.0000

-Dimecoin (CURRENCY:DIME) traded up 17.8% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on September 8th.
-In the last seven days, Dimecoin has traded 17.7% lower against the U.S. dollar.
-One Dimecoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Dimecoin has a total market cap of $1.58 million and approximately $116.00 worth of Dimecoin was traded on exchanges in the last 24 hours.
+Dimecoin (CURRENCY:DIME) traded up 8.2% against the US dollar during the 1-day period ending at 16:00 PM Eastern on September 11th.
+Dimecoin has a market cap of $1.74 million and $389.00 worth of Dimecoin was traded on exchanges in the last day.
+During the last seven days, Dimecoin has traded up 2.3% against the US dollar.
+One Dimecoin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - Vitae (VITAE) traded 11.8% lower against the dollar and now trades at $0.35 or 0.00000755 BTC.